Guidelines for confirmation of candidature - higher degree by research

 |2.||Notification of Application for Confirmed Candidature||Probationary candidate|

-Probationary candidate to advise Research Services (RS) after consultation with their Supervisory team, of their intention to confirm, at least four weeks prior to their confirmation date to ensure room bookings and required technology is available.
+Probationary candidate to advise Graduate Research School )GRS) after consultation with their Supervisory team, of their intention to confirm, at least four weeks prior to their confirmation date to ensure room bookings and required technology is available.

 |3.||Confirmation panel formed||Principal Supervisor||